 Article 7 – Payment conditions

 7.1.
-The fee and the costs referred to in article 6 are charged monthly in the (advance) invoice, unless otherwise agreed in writing.
+The fee and the costs referred to in article 6 are charged bi-weekly in the (advance) invoice, unless otherwise agreed in writing.

 7.2.
-Payment of the invoices must take place within 16 working days after the end of each calendar month in which the Contractor has performed work for the benefit of the Client.
+Payment of the invoices must take place within 14 calendar days after the day of receiving the invoice.
 The Contractor will ensure timely invoicing of the payments to be made by the Client.
-After expiry of the aforementioned period of 16 working days, statutory interest will be charged with effect from this due date and the possibly agreed discount will lapse, without prejudice to the other rights accruing to the Contractor.
-If the Client has objections with regard to the invoice, he shall be deemed to expressly and in writing to the Contractor within 10 working days after sending the relevant invoice.
+After expiry of the aforementioned period of 14 calendar days, statutory interest will be charged with effect from this due date and the possibly agreed discount will lapse, without prejudice to the other rights accruing to the Contractor.
+If the Client has objections with regard to the invoice, he shall be deemed to expressly and in writing to the Contractor within 10 calendar days after sending the relevant invoice.
 The Client is in no case entitled to suspend and / or settle obligations towards the Contractor.